Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

 We introduced a vertical elastic input to the SHeF-WIP as a novel input parameter.
 The elastic input provides users with different levels of elastic force, depending on their step height.
 Therefore, we hypothesized that the elastic input helps users obtain a better sense of their step height, which leads to better control of SHeF-WIP.
 To the best of our knowledge, no research has investigated the input of WIP using stepping gestures to improve the performance of WIP, such as how stably users can control the virtual speed.

 Fig.\ref{Elastic Bands Apparatus} shows the setup of the elastic input.
 The left figure indicates the elastic force presentation in the upward direction and the right figure indicates the downward direction.
 The elastic force and the directions are easily adjustable by adding or removing elastic bands.
 In the downward mode, the elastic bands are attached to the hook on the ground and shoes.
 In the upward mode, they are attached to the hook on the rod and the shoes.
-The distance from the hook to the shoes on the ground was 39 cm and was sufficient height as the extension of the rubber bands was over 0 cm throughout the experiment.
+The distance from the hook to the shoes on the ground was 39 cm and it was sufficient height as there was always tension on the rubber band while participants perform a stepping gesture.
 This distance was decided considering both the step height results of Experiment 1 and the elastic force levels described in Section 4.2.3.
 Elastic bands can be easily attached to and detached from the shoes by using a strap on the shoes.

 We used elastic bands of Cemedine XA-129 Rubber Band No. 16 (Cemedain Co., Ltd).
 This rubber band is easily available and stretchable, and therefore it is simple to adjust the force by changing the number of bands.
 The folded length of the rubber band was 6 cm.
 We measured the relationship between its extension and force using three new and three used rubber bands.
+The used rubber bands were the ones after repeatedly being stretched for 1 minute at almost maximum extension (around 40 cm).
+To measure the length/force relationship, a spring scale was used.
 The results showed that the relationship is relatively stable in the extension range of under 25 cm regardless of the newness.
 The approximate curve of the relationship is $f=0.011*e+0.085 (0 \leq e \leq 25), R^2=0.96$, where f indicates the force (kg) and e indicates the extension (cm).
 Based on this relationship, we simulated the required force presented to the user during WIP.